jrpool/jsonresume-theme-a11y/README.md

 #### With `jsonresume-theme-a11y` commands

-If you are in a local repository of this theme instead, and if you have already created a source file in either format, you can generate an HTML output file.
+This theme provides commands that you can use to get an HTML file from a JSON file in either of the above-described formats.

-If your source file is in the `jsonresume` format, you can first convert its format, as follows:
+If your source file is in the `jsonresume` format and your current directory is your local repository of this theme, you can first convert the file’s format, as follows:

 `node convert [-v (--verbose)] [-i (--input) oldsourcefile] [-o (--output) newsourcefile]`